FC Prykarpattia Ivano-Frankivsk (1998): History

 The football club Teplovyk traces its founding roots to 1998 as a factory team of the State City Company "Ivano-Frankivsk Teplokomunenerho" (IFTKE).
 "Ivano-Frankivsk Teplokomunenerho" is an abbreviation for Ivano-Frankivsk community energy and utility.

 At first the new football club was taking part in competitions among teams of utility companies of Ivano-Frankivsk, the region (Ivano-Frankivsk Oblast) as well as other mini-football tournaments.

 During the two seasons, 1998 and 1999, the team competed in the regional championship under the auspice of the "Ukraine" fitness and sports society regional council and twice became a champion of this competition.

 In 2000, the club entered the Ivano-Frankivsk Oblast championship at its top tier.

 In 2002, the club won the Ivano-Frankivsk Oblast championship under the guidance of Vasyl Humenyaka.

 In 2013, Teplovyk merged with a local youth football club Nika changed its name to Municipal Football Club Nika-Teplovyk.

 Before the 2014 season, Nika-Teplovyk went bankrupt and separated, with Nika remaining in the Oblast Premier League, while Teplovyk for the 2014 season had to restart from the second league (second tier) with a help from another local company "Yutim".

 In 2015, the team competed in competitions of the regional top tier.
 The senior team finished 6th place, while the youth team in parallel competitions won the championship.

-In 2016 Teplovyk entered the Ukrainian Football Amateur League where in a group phase it placed 4th out of 4.
-Nonetheless, in the beginning the club applied for the Second League and its application was approved.
-At the same time at the Ivano-Frankivsk Oblast championship top tier continued to compete the club's reserve Teplovyk-DYuSSh-3 where it continues to play.
+In 2016, Teplovyk entered the Ukrainian Football Amateur League, where in a group phase it placed 4th out of 4.
+Nonetheless, initially, the club applied for the Second League, and its application was approved.
+At the same time, in the Ivano-Frankivsk Oblast championship top-tier continued to compete the club's reserve team Teplovyk-DYuSSh-3.